-The rise in mail theft and violence against postal workers is exacerbated by trends in technology that help bad actors share criminal tactics and strategies, sell stolen financial instruments, encrypt communications, transfer illicit funds, and exploit technology to evade or defeat security measures.
-This is evidenced by the proliferation of the stolen financial instruments and Arrow keys available for sale on online market places, messaging platforms like Telegram, the use of peer-to-peer payment services, and crypto currencies to transfer fraudulent obtained funds.
+The rise in mail theft and violence against postal workers is exacerbated by trends in technology.
+Many recent technological advances make it easier for bad actors to share criminal tactics and strategies, sell stolen financial instruments, encrypt communications, transfer illicit funds, and evade or defeat security measures.
+This is evidenced by the proliferation of the stolen financial instruments and arrow keys available for sale on online market places, messaging platforms like Telegram, the use of peer-to-peer payment services, and crypto currencies to transfer fraudulently obtained funds.
 The Postal Inspection Service will procure and introduce new tools and technologies, including software, hardware, and services, which will enhance capabilities to confront these evolving challenges.

 As technology, criminal techniques, and criminals themselves rapidly evolve, so must our training to ensure that personnel are equipped with the knowledge, skills, and abilities to successfully investigate mail theft and associated financial and violent crimes.
-The deployment of advanced training for postal inspectors and other personnel is critical to ensure that the Postal Inspection Service can meet this challenge head-on.
+Deploying advanced training for postal inspectors and other personnel is critical to ensure that the Postal Inspection Service can meet this challenge head-on.

-Expanding the cadre of Postal Inspection Service personnel who have advanced training in mail theft investigations, financial crimes investigations, cyber investigations, and violent crimes investigations is a critical component to ensuring the Inspection Service has highly trained personnel who are competent to investigate, prevent, and otherwise address the challenges posed by mail theft and associated financial and violent crimes.
+Expanding the cadre of Postal Inspection Service personnel who have advanced training in mail theft investigations, financial crimes investigations, cyber investigations, and violent crimes investigations is critical to ensuring Postal Inspection Service personnel are highly trained and competent to investigate, prevent, and otherwise address the challenges posed by mail theft and associated financial and violent crimes.